nayakrounak/stp-docs/README.md

   Utilizes **active and verified OS images**, guaranteeing smooth, stable, and error-free deployment of all **MOSIP modules**.

-## 1) Architecture of Mosip deployment

-## 2) Difference in MOSIP Documentation vs Ooru Runbook for k8s cluster
+## 1) Difference in MOSIP Documentation vs Ooru Runbook for k8s cluster

 - ### **MOSIP Documentation**
      - The MOSIP External Module (Postgres) image used is deprecated it needs to be updated in the deployment script.